 If your commute takes you from I-78 to I-95, then you are going to smell the refineries that are in the area.
 It typically hovers around the Newark Bay Bridge, but the wind can blow the odor in numerous directions.
 If it becomes bothersome, then look for ways to filter the air coming into your home.

 9. You will not receive many visitors from the city.

 Even if you decide to live in Jersey City, the train or ferry is enough of an obstacle for most of your friends to avoid coming over for a visit.
 That means you may need to be prepared for a shift in your social circle.
 The opposite also happens.
 If you commute into Manhattan for work each day, going back to the city on the weekend seems like a waste of energy.

 Are You Ready to Make the Move?

-If you are ready to start the next chapter of your life, then a move from New York to New Jersey might make sense.
+If you are ready to start the next chapter of your life, moving from New York to New Jersey might make sense.

-Before finalizing your plans, make sure that you are working with a qualified interstate moving agency that will professionally manage your move.
+Before finalizing your plans, make sure that you work with a qualified interstate moving agency that will professionally manage your move.
 Then take these tips under consideration so that you can enjoy this experience as much as possible.